Is Trump backing himself into a corner on North Korea?

 "I'm not so sure he's so strong like he says he is, I'm not so sure at all," Trump told the reception in comments confirmed to CNN by the White House.

-The flurry of activity comes as North Korea marks the 85th anniversary of the founding of its army, a significant date in the country's calendar which raises the possibility of another North Korean nuclear or missile test.
+The flurry of activity comes as North Korea marks the 85th anniversary of the founding of its army Tuesday -- a significant date in the country's calendar, which it used to conduct a "large-scale" live-fire military drill.

-Did Trump taunt Kim?
+Is Trump taunting Kim?

-Commentators said that Trump was backing himself into a corner over North Korea.
+Commentators said that Trump, with his strong rhetoric, was backing himself into a corner over North Korea, leaving him in a potentially dangerous position.

 "It's been all about pressure and brinksmanship and military tools and tactics and chess something, and now to literally, directly taunt the leader of North Korea is like poking the hornet's nest yet again," said Paul Carroll, program director at the Ploughshares Fund, a group working to eliminate nuclear weapons.